Orston

 Orston is an English village and civil parish in the Rushcliffe borough of Nottinghamshire, 15 miles (24 km) east of Nottingham.
 It borders the parishes of Scarrington, Thoroton, Flawborough, Bottesford and Elton on the Hill.
-The population at the 2011 census was 454.
+The population at the 2011 census was 454, increasing to 512 residents at the 2021 census.

 Governance

 Orston has a parish council and belongs under Rushcliffe Borough Council.
 The member of Parliament (MP) for the Newark constituency, to which Orston belongs, is the Conservative Robert Jenrick.

 History

 The place-name Orston seems to contain an Old English personal name, Osica, with -ingtūn (Old English), a settlement called after, or connected with..., so probably, "farm/settlement connected with Osica".
 Some early spellings are Oschintone in the Domesday Book of 1086, Orskinton in 1242, Orston in 1284, and Horston in 1428.
 It lay in Bingham Wapentake (hundred) until such units were abolished under the Local Government Act 1894.

 The population of Orston was 351 in 1801, 391 in 1821, and 439 in 1831.
 More detail on the village history and sources for it appears on the village website.
 There is a short description of the village in 1870–1872 in John Marius Wilson's Imperial Gazetteer of England and Wales.

 Orston farming showed a variant of the open-field system with four fields instead of three.
 An enclosure act was passed in 1793.
 A survey of Orston's present appearance and history as a conservation area was made in 2010.